-Given all the inequations, Step 3 attempts to find the maximum value for each period so that the total CPU utilization is minimized.
+Given all the inequations, step 3 attempts to find the maximum value for each period so that the total CPU utilization is minimized.
 We are then left with a linear programming problem.
 Unfortunately, there is no polynomial time solution to the integer linear programming problem, as it is known to be NP-hard.
 Though solutions are possible under certain mathematical conditions [13], this is beyond the scope of this paper.
-Instead, in practice, the problem can be simplified because 1) there are usually a small number of fan-in and fanout pipe ends for each task, meaning that a period variable is usually involved in a small number of inequations, and 2) a sensor task period is usually pre-determined by a hardware sampling rate limit.
-For example, if we assume $T^3$ is known to be 5, a feasible set of periods for the example in Table II is easily found: $\{T^1 = 10, T^2 = 15, T^3 = 10, T^4 = 10, T^5 = 15, T^6 = 5\}$ .
-If we ignore the integer requirement, it is possible to find a feasible solution in polynomial time using rational numbers rounded to integers.
-Though rounding may lead to constraint violations, it is possible to increase the time resolution to ensure system overheads exceed those of rounding errors.
-If all else fails, one can resort to an exhaustive search of all possible constraint solutions.
+Instead, in practice, the problem can be simplified because: 1) there are usually a small number of fan-in and fan-out pipe ends for each task, meaning that a period variable is usually involved in a small number of inequations and 2) a sensor task period is usually predetermined by a hardware sampling rate limit.
+For example, if we assume T^3 is known to be 5, a feasible set of periods for the example in Table II is easily found: $\{T^1 = 10, T^2 = 15, T^3 = 10, T^4 = 10, T^5 = 15, T^6 = 5\}.$ If we ignore the integer requirement, it is possible to find a

 Fig. 8.
-Simulation Pipe Topology
+Simulation pipe topology.